thomasleplus/java-memory-safety/README.md

 The [`safe`](safe/) directory contains safer alternative implemetations.

+The [`exploit`](exploit/) directory contains scripts to automate the exploitation of the unsafe implementations above.
+The same code can be used against the safe implementations for comparison.

 The [`spotbugs`](spotbugs/) directory contains a SpotBugs plugin to detect occurrences of non memory-safe Java code.